Sreeniatvz/OneAPIGuidelines/README.md

 Well, RESTful API != Good API.

 ## Design-Process
- * Design
+ ### Design
    1) Do not be very creative,be KISS - Keep It Simple , Supid.
    2) Provide what is necessary information no more or less.
+   3) Pick the autentication strategy which is not Basic.
-   3) When you are desinging your APIs please use handful of HTTP status codes.
+   4) When you are desinging your APIs please use handful of HTTP status codes.
 >     For example :
 >     200  OK
 >     201  Created